-wsock32.dll Problem
+wsock32.dll Missing Problem

 Apparently there is an issue with Gameranger in conjunction with the IPX wrapper tool.
-Whenever Gameranger is used for multi-player, it seems to delete the file wsock32.dll, which is crucial for the wrapper.
+Whenever Gameranger is used for Armada multi-player, it seems to delete the file wsock32.dll from the games folder, which is crucial for the wrapper.
+The file is gone the moment Gameranger starts Armada:

 The effect is not immediately obvious.
 It shows itself when you attempt to use the IPX network for setting up a match.
-After entering the new game's name and possibly a password, the game will not proceed beyond the following situation:
+You will not see anything different when just looking for games (but you will not find any open matches).
+But after entering a new match's name and possibly a password, the game will not proceed beyond the following situation: